Azure-Samples/qdrant-azure/Azure-Container-Instances/README.md

   az deployment group create \
   --name ExampleDeployment \
   --resource-group ExampleGroup \
-  --template-uri azuredeploy.json \
+  --template-file main.bicep \
 ```

-Example of raw Github link: <https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/quickstarts/microsoft.storage/storage-account-create/azuredeploy.json>

 ###### Azure PowerShell

-Deploy the Azure Container Instance with a new storage account volume using the ARM template `qdrant-deploy-aci-linkedstorage.json` located in the [`ARM-templates`](./ARM-templates) directory.
+Deploy the Azure Container Instance with a new storage account volume using the Azure Bicep template `main.bicep` located in this directory.

 To deploy using the Azure Powershell, open the Powershell command line and run the following command: